dietza/dietza/README.md

   - Draw and Paint 👩🏼‍🎨

-😄 I am a recent graduate of the FrontEnd Engineering program at [Turing School of Software and Design](https://turing.edu/), looking to join a mission-driven team with supportive mentorship to build and contribute my skills to developing software for good. ✌️
+😄.
+I am a graduate of the FrontEnd Engineering program at [Turing School of Software and Design](https://turing.edu/), looking to join a mission-driven team with supportive mentorship to build and contribute my skills to developing software for good. ✌️